 This approach supports individuals navigating trust issues, communication struggles, or emotional disconnection.

-Inner child work invites you to reconnect with younger parts of yourself that still carry unmet needs, pain, or memories of feeling unseen.
-By meeting these parts with compassion, you can release self-criticism, rebuild self-trust, and feel more whole.
+• Inner child or parts work invites you to gently reconnect with younger parts of yourself that may still carry unmet needs, painful experiences, or memories of feeling unseen.
+Rather than pushing these parts away, we learn to meet them with curiosity and compassion.

 This framework supports clients experiencing anxiety, burnout, or emotional overwhelm—especially those healing from complex or cultural trauma.